 Improved Food Security

 SRI produces higher yields, at least between 20% and 50%, and often yields of 100% or more.
 As this works with all kind of rice varieties, old and new, it allows farmers more options and profitable opportunities for the use of heirloom varieties, thereby preserving them and making greater biodiversity profitable.
 With higher yields from rice, farmers not only improve their food supply and income but they are often able to take some land out of rice and use it to grow higher value cash crops or diversify their production with fruits and vegetables, which improve nutrition.
-With more income from reduced production costs and/or income from selling rice families can also enhance their diets with higher quality foods, especially proteins.
+With more income from reduced production costs and/or income from selling rice, families can also enhance their diets with higher quality foods, especially proteins.

 With SRI management farmers use 70-90% fewer seeds.
-This can result in a major cost savings if they are purchasing seed in the market, and a major reduction in labour, as it takes less time to manage the fewer seeds, from sowing to transplanting.
+This can result in a major cost savings if they are purchasing seed in the market, and a major reduction in labor, as it takes less time to manage the fewer seeds, from sowing to transplanting.
 Also, since so many fewer seeds are required, this leaves more rice for the family to consume.
 These are significant benefits that have real impact on the lives of people who sometimes cannot grow enough food for the entire year and who struggle to earn enough to achieve even a basic standard of living.

 Organic vs Chemical Fertilisation